Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The minimum required [=robustness level=] may be different for different device models and is not expressed in the MPD.
 It is an aspect of solution-specific business logic and impossible for a DASH client to determine on its own as it has no knowledge of the policy enforced by the license server.

 A DASH client SHOULD enable custom business logic to specify the required [=robustness level=].
-Depending on which [=DRM system=] is used, this may take two forms:
+Depending on which [=DRM system=] is used, this can be implemented by:

 1. Changing the mapping of [=DRM system=] to [=key system=] in EME-based implementations (see [[#CPS-EME]]).
 1. Specifying a minimum [=robustness level=] during capability detection (see [[#CPS-system-capabilities]]).